havatv/qgismultidistancebufferplugin/help/source/index.rst

 The list will be kept numerically sorted by the Plugin.

 Negative and 0.0 buffer distances are allowed for polygon layers.
+Buffering a polygon with a negative buffer distance means shrinking the polygon and is also known as a *setback*.

 Buffer distances can be added and deleted in the dialogue using the *Add* and *Remove* buttons.